 A subwoofer is an almost necessary addition to a surround sound setup.
 The subwoofer handles the very low or bass frequencies in a sound system with driver sizes including 8, 10, 12, or 15 inches in diameter.
 These subwoofer drivers are much larger than all of the other speakers.
 The larger size is necessary to produce the very low-frequency sounds.
 Subwoofers have a great impact

 Soundbars are becoming increasingly popular!
 They have drastically enhanced the audio experience for many people.
 But can you use one in a home theater system?
 The answer is yes!
-Many soundbars are able to wirelessly connect surround speakers.
+Many soundbars are able to wirelessly connect surround speakers (and even microphones – our guide).
 This is an extremely convenient setup, however, the sound produced will likely be subpar when compared to traditional speakers.
 If you want very high-quality sound from a soundbar and wireless surround speakers, then expect to pay a hefty premium.

 If you would like to use a soundbar as a center channel speaker, then check out my article on connecting a soundbar to a receiver.
 It details exactly how to perform this type of setup.